-Again, don’t freak out at the name of this party.
-It doesn’t mean everyone shows up in the buff.
+Again, don't freak out at the name of this party.
+It doesn't mean everyone shows up naked.
 Instead, you have to fashion an outfit out of materials other than clothing.
-I’ve seen girls use Monopoly money, maps, garbage bags, and flags to make really cute dresses and outfits.
+I've seen girls use Monopoly money, maps, garbage bags, and flags to make really cute dresses and outfits.

 ABC parties are fun, cheap, and creative, and can lead to some really fun Facebook photos.
 This is another theme party where a best outfit contest can add some extra incentive to be really creative.